JeffESchmitz/RideNiceRide/README.md

 - [Dollar](https://github.com/ankurp/Dollar): A functional tool-belt for Swift Language similar to Lo-Dash or Underscore.js in Javascript
 - [Device](https://github.com/Ekhoo/Device): Light weight tool for detecting the current device and screen size written in swift
 - [Willow](https://github.com/Nike-Inc/Willow): Willo is a powerful, yet lightweight logging library written in Swift

-~~- [KeychainSwift](https://github.com/marketplacer/keychain-swift): Helper functions for saving text in Keychain securely for iOS, OS X, tvOS and watchOS~~
-~~- [AsyncSwift](https://github.com/duemunk/Async): Syntactic sugar in Swift for asynchronous dispatches in Grand Central Dispatch~~
+- [AsyncSwift](https://github.com/duemunk/Async): Syntactic sugar in Swift for asynchronous dispatches in Grand Central Dispatch

 ### Environment